sjn/introducing-se/docs.md

 Some conversations require several sessions

 \
-If you can leave one session on a good tone, then the next one may become easier!
+If you can leave your session on a good tone, then the next one may become easier!